By Aparna joshi Apr. 28, 2019

 Satpathy is not a lone maid from Mumbai.
 She represents that significant part of the city that does not enjoy 24×7 water supply, for whom, promises of slum rehabilitation matter, who tread carefully on FoBs now fearing that they might collapse.
 These are the people who attend political rallies and listen to what their netas have to say.
 Their promises is what they hold on to.
 And what choice do they have?

-Satpathy and her ilk are not ones to get hyped over the Balakot airstrike or care much about our foreign policy.
+Satpathy and her ilk are not ones to get hyped over who gets the Bharat Ratna or care much about our economic slowdown.
 They want their candidates to talk about issues that would make life in the city a little better.

 Satpathy didn’t mind her shanty being bulldozed overnight to make way for a new flyover that would connect the highway to the suburbs, one that would make city commute easier for those in cars.
 But she does mind the persistent cough she and her family have been battling after they were moved to the fringes of the city where cramped quarters and effluents have created a fertile ground for diseases like tuberculosis.
 Not that her little kholi on the fringes of the Kalina University was any better, but her employers were a short walk away, water was scarce but regular and she had built a community of friends.
 When the upgrading city decided to widen the Santacruz flyover, her basti was the first eyesore to be erased.
 Her family of five was bundled into a SRA project room at Mahul, where she has no known neighbours, is still struggling to understand the native Koli folk, and is reluctant to let her girls go out and play because of the “gandi hawa”.